Why it’s a good idea for a bachelorette party

 What’s in my purse/ handbag?

 - It’s simple, you use a scoresheet with items you’d expect to find in people’s handbags, with different items scoring different points.
 Such as one point for keys and five points for face wipes etc. Get each person to empty their handbag and tally up their scores.
-This bachelorette icebreaker is available as an easy printable if you have purchased the Basic Subscription for How to Hen.
+This bachelorette icebreaker is available as an easy printable at my etsy shop!

 How do you know the Bride?